Venus In Libra Is The Best Time For Love — What Does It Mean For You?

-Although summer has ended and the fall equinox has come and gone, the heat has not — in our love lives, that is.
-Venus, the Planet of Love, is heading into its favorite sign, Libra, on September 29 and will stay there until October 23.
+Summer is around the corner, and the heat is on — in our love lives, that is.
+Venus, the Planet of Love, is heading into its favourite sign, Libra, on September 29 and will stay there until October 23.
 For the next few weeks, our romantic pursuits will flourish, our relationships will become deeper, and we'll all feel a little more balanced.
 It may sound too good to be true, but trust us — this is the kind of energy you'll want to take advantage of.

 Advertisement